Table of contents

 - Move on, you don’t need or want to beat a dead horse, give it an honorable burial and let it go.

 Don’t rebound poorly thinking you can avoid the hurt and disappointment, and grief.
 Treat endings with respect.
+Acknowledge and find closure.

 Conduct an autopsy and discern what killed the relationship.

 What did not go well?
 What did?
-Keep what was good in your heart and for the next situation.
-Take it, savor it, remember it.
+Keep what was good in your heart for the next situation.
+Take it, savor it, and remember it.
 Cement it, build on it, focus on it.
 These are the things that will help you build character and wisdom through your experience.